Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

 Baton Rouge, LA 70804-9125

 Another consideration when choosing a business name is making sure the name isn’t trademarked by someone else.
-You can use the US Patent and Trademark Office’s search engine to see if anyone has trademarked your desired name on the federal level.
+You can use the U.S. Patent and Trademark Office’s search engine to see if anyone has trademarked your desired name on the federal level.
 It’s also possible to have a state trademark, one that applies only within the state’s borders.
-See this page to learn more about state trademarks in Louisiana.

-You can also reserve a trademark or service mark with the state for $25 for 120 days.
-This form is filed when you aren’t ready to register the mark in Louisiana.
+You can also reserve a trademark or service mark with the state for 120 days for a fee.
 A trademark is a word, name, symbol, or combination of such that represents your corporation’s goods.
 A service mark is similar but stands for a company’s services.

 Registering a mark in Louisiana can be done before using the trademark or service mark, but you must submit visual samples with your application.
-It costs $25 to register, plus $75 per class of goods or services.
+It costs a fee to register, plus an additional fee per class of goods or services.

-To more broadly protect your trademark or service mark, you can register it with the United States Patent and Trademark Office (USPTO).
-It cost $225 or $275 per class code, depending on how you file.
+To more broadly protect your trademark or service mark, you can register it with the U.S. Patent and Trademark Office (USPTO).
+The USPTO charges a substantial fee for this.

 You should ensure the name and mark you want to use are available and registered before spending any money on supplies, marketing materials, or advertisements.

 Corporations in Louisiana are required to appoint and continuously maintain a registered agent.
-A registered agent’s job is to receive service of process and other legal notices for your business.
-They maintain a permanent physical address for your corporation and are always available during regular business hours.
+A registered agent’s job is to receive service of process and other legal notices for your business in person.
+They maintain a permanent physical address for your corporation and are always available during normal business hours.

 A corporation’s registered agent can be an individual who is a Louisiana resident.
 It can also be a domestic or foreign entity authorized to provide registered agent services in the state.
 You can choose to be your own registered agent, or hire a registered agent service for more privacy and convenience.